Observation of superradiant bursts in a cascaded quantum system

-We now explore the dynamics of the superradiant burst for different initial states of the atomic ensemble.
-By exciting the atoms with short, resonant optical pulses of varying power and, correspondingly, different pulse areas, $A$, we prepare each atom close to a coherent superposition of ground and excited state~\cite{liedl2022collective}:
+We now explore the dynamics of the superradiant burst for different initial states of the atomic ensemble consisting of about $1000$ atoms.
+By exciting the atoms with short, resonant optical pulses of varying power and, correspondingly, different pulse areas, $A$, we prepare each atom to good approximation in a coherent superposition of ground and excited state~\cite{liedl2023collective},

-where we have chosen a rotating frame that moves with the forward-propagating laser mode.
-The time traces of the emitted power, $P_f$, are shown in Fig.~\ref{fig:burst_vs_power}(a), where each time trace is normalized by its peak value, $P_f^\text{max}$.
-We extract the time at which the maximal power is emitted into the nanofiber, $t_\text{D}$, for each time trace and display it as the black dashed line.
-A delay time of $t_\text{D}>0$ indicates the occurrence of a superradiant burst.
-For small pulse areas ($A<0.8\pi$), the power decreases monotonously as the ensemble decays, yielding zero delay, $t_\text{D}=0$.
-However, when $A$ is close to $\pi$, and the ensemble is substantially inverted, a superradiant burst is apparent.
+where we have chosen a frame that rotates with the forward-propagating laser mode.
+The time traces of the emitted power, $P_f$, are shown as a function of $A$ in Fig.~\ref{fig:burst_vs_power}(a), where each time trace is normalized to its peak value, $P_f^\text{max}$.
+We extract the time at which the maximal power is emitted into the nanofiber, $t_\text{D}$ and display it as the black dashed line.
+For small pulse areas ($A<0.8\pi$), the power decreases monotonously as the ensemble decays, and $t_\text{D}=0$.
+However, for $A$ between about $0.8\pi$ and $1.4\pi$, the ensemble is substantially inverted and a superradiant burst is apparent, such that $t_\text{D}>0$.
 The closer the ensemble is to full inversion, the larger the delay $t_\text{D}$, with a maximal value of $t_\text{D}\approx 9$~ns.
-When $A$ is further increased, the ensemble is coherently de-excited and the burst gradually vanishes.
-This observation confirms that we can excite the regime close to full inversion in a controlled manner.\\ We observe the largest delay, and thus, full inversion, for a pulse area of $A=1.07~\pi$, i.e.~slightly larger than $\pi$.
-In addition, we observe a slight asymmetry of the time traces with respect to full inversion.
-Both effects are a consequence of the finite absorption of the excitation pulse along the ensemble and the cascaded interaction, which we checked numerically, see Supplemental Material~\cite{supplemental}.
+When $A$ is further increased beyond $1.4\pi$, the ensemble is coherently de-excited and the burst gradually vanishes.
+From Eq.~\eqref{eq:psi0}, one would expect that the maximal inversion and thus the largest delay appears at $A=\pi$, and that the dynamics is symmetric below and above $A=\pi$.
+From our data, however, we find that the dynamics are slightly asymmetric about the point of maximal inversion, which appears at $A=1.13\pi$.
+This is a consequence of the finite absorption of the excitation pulse along the ensemble and the cascaded interaction~\cite{supplemental, liedl2023collective}.
 In Fig.~\ref{fig:burst_vs_power}(b), we show the corresponding model prediction and find quantitative agreement, confirming that our cascaded interaction model captures the essential physical mechanism which determines the system dynamics.
+Further details on how imperfections influence the burst dynamics can be found in the Supplemental Material~\cite{supplemental}.